lmoresco/OpenModelica/testsuite/meta/MetaModelicaDev/02a_exp1/README.txt

 - a factorial operator
 - search for // your code here within Exp1.mo

-NOTE: the parser/lexer are ready, but you have to implement the types before they start parsing POWop and FACop properly.
+NOTE: The parser/lexer are ready, but give parser errors for the new operators until they are added in Exp1.mo

 SOLUTION.txt presents the solution to the assignment.